Tennu/tennu/readme.md

 ### rawf(format, args...) ###

-[0.7.1]

 As raw(message), but the arguments are passed through util.format() first.

 --------

 ## Plugin System ##

-Tennu has its own plugin system.
+Tennu has its own (optional to use) plugin system.
 You can read about it at https://github.com/havvy/tennu-plugins/.

 You may access the plugin system's methods via the Client.plugins property